junxit/us-congress-bills-115/metadata.md

 - 2018-08-23 — Introduced in Senate
 - 2018-08-23 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S5935)
+- 2018-08-28 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S6007)
+- 2018-08-28 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S6007)
+- 2018-08-28 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2018-08-28 — Senate Committee on the Judiciary discharged by Unanimous Consent.